Grampachampa/HCI-Project-Group-44/README.md

 ## ⚙️ Troubleshooting
 - If the app doesn't load within the first 2 or 3 minutes of you loading attempting to open it up, shake your devide (this opens a developer menu) and press the reload button
 - If the app is stuck at 100% loaded, reload the app in the same manner
+- Icons can be slow to load in - especially the first time.
+This is normal, and is not the fault of your mobile device
-- If you have installation problems, feel free to contact gtoup 44 via university email or telephone number (+358 40 324 7317)
+- If you have installation problems (or issues running the software), feel free to contact gtoup 44 via university email or telephone number (+358 40 324 7317)

 ## 📌 Current limitations
 #### Due to time and budget limitations, the app has a number of limitations.
 To avoid confusion for the user, the most prominent are listed below